Towards understanding CG and GMRES through examples: The CG Method

 for the (inexact) Krylov subspace $\mathcal{K}_i(A,r_0)$ computed in double precision.
-To compute the rank, we use the built-in MATLAB function \texttt{rank} with threshold set to $10^{-1}$; compare with \cite[Section 5.9.1]{LieStr13}, in particular, Figure 5.16.
-For ``exact'' CG iterates $x_k$ and finite precision iterates $\bar{x}_{\ell(k)}$, we measure the ratios
+To compute $\text{rank}_t(\mathcal{K}_i(A,r_0))$, we use the built-in MATLAB function \texttt{rank} for determining the numerical rank with the threshold $t=10^{-1}$; compare with~\cite[Section~5.9.1]{LieStr13}, in particular, Figure 5.17.\footnote{As discussed in \cite{LieStr13}, in this way we count the number of basis vectors that are ``strongly linearly independent''.
+Different value of the threshold will illustrate the same phenomena with a slightly worse quantitative match.} For exact CG iterates $x_k$ and finite precision CG iterates $\bar{x}_{\ell(k)}$, we measure the ratios

 and